News & Information

 Trying to understand the IB Diploma Program?
-This overview in The Telegraph is a useful resource and this article highlights some advantages.
-Finally, you may be interested in what a representative from the Stanford University Admissions Office has to say about the IB Diploma Program: watch this video.
+This overview in The Telegraph is a useful resource or you may be interested in what a representative from the Stanford University Admissions Office has to say about the IB Diploma Program: watch this video.

 Former Head of School Clayton Lewis wrote a blog entry about the unsettling trend of U.S. students' declining interest in studying second languages.
 U.S. News & World Report published his commentary.
 This article from The Atlantic references the same MLA study Clayton wrote about, and concludes, "Languages are a need-to-have."

 This article touches on essays and research that reveal how multilinguals change their communication style — and even personality — based on the language they are speaking.

 The Efficient Brains of Bilinguals

 A new study, highlighted in a Washington Post article, revealed differences in brain function between monolingual and bilingual individuals.
 (For some additional detail, read this information about the study from Northwestern University's website.)

 This article from The Atlantic lists many benefits of multilingualism and this New York Times article explains "Why Bilinguals are Smarter."

 The American Academy of Pediatrics has endorsed a report synthesizing decades of studies exploring how knowing more than one language affects children.

 Being a Third Culture Kid at WIS

 This story on WAMU focused on WIS and its multicultural community.